JohnGioldInc/EfCore.Serialize/README.md

 # EfCore.Serialize Repository

-Client library for serializing and deserializing Entity Framework Core queries and saves Remotely.
+Client and Server library for serializing and deserializing Entity Framework Core queries and saves Remotely.

 Used Sterilize.Linq and EfCore.InMemory to abstract client calls to the server.